zeerafle/CanIEatTheMushroom/README.md

 - If odor is almond (a) → edible
 - If habitat is waste (w) → edible
 - If cap shape is sunken (s) → edible

+## Documentation

+- **[Testing Guide](TESTING.md)** - Information about running tests

+## Safety Warning

+⚠️ **This is an educational expert system only.** Never use this application to determine if real mushrooms are safe to eat.
+Always consult professional mycologists and field guides for actual mushroom identification.